The Best Home Barista Espresso Machine & Grinder Setups

 Steaming is rather a big difference between the Silvia & the Classic Pro.

-The boiler size suggests it ends up with a shed load of steam power, and it does steam quicker than the Classic without a doubt, but the overall time including waiting for the steam to be ready is longer on the Silvia vs the Classic.
+The boiler size indicates it ends up with a shed load of steam power, and it does steam quicker than the Classic without a doubt, but the overall time including waiting for the steam to be ready is longer on the Silvia vs the Classic.

 As with the classic, there are quirks with the Silvia when it comes to steam too.
 If you wait until the boiler is officially steam ready, and the heating light goes off, then open the steam wand, you’ll blow a hole through your kitchen worktop ;-).
-Well, maybe not quite nevertheless you’ll probably blow the milk right out of the chuffing jug.
+Well, maybe not quite but you’ll probably blow the milk right out of the chuffing jug.

-Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it in fact odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.
+Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it in reality odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.

 If you don’t do this, the aspect will end up exposed, and it can burn out.